 - Find an officiant who will perform your ceremony

-- Research vendor websites and blogs, schedule appointments and book ceremony musicians, a wedding band or DJ, photographer, videographer, caterer and florist
+- Research local vendors and book ceremony musicians, a wedding band or DJ, photographer, videographer, caterer and florist

 4-6 months before

 - Select and order your wedding invitations, invitation envelopes and thank-you cards

 - Hire a calligrapher, if desired (check with a local stationery store for referrals)

 - Select and purchase wedding favors and wedding favor accessories – boxes, personalized wedding ribbon, labels, etc.

 - Purchase any desired ceremony and reception decorations – unity candles, vases, aisle runner, etc.